Pat Delaney (Kilkenny hurler): Inter-county

-Delaney made his debut with Kilkenny in the 1968 championship, however, Wexford put an end to Kilkenny's campaign at the provincial stage.
+Delaney made his debut with Kilkenny in the 1968 championship, however, Wexford ended Kilkenny's campaign at the provincial stage.

-The Noresiders bounced back the following year with Delaney winning his first Leinster medal following a 3–9 to 0–16 defeat of Offaly.
+In 1969, Kilkenny won the provincial final with Delaney winning his first Leinster medal following a 3–9 to 0–16 defeat of Offaly.
 7 September 1969 saw Kilkenny face Cork in the All-Ireland decider.
-The Leesiders got into their stride following an early goal by Charlie McCarthy and led by six points coming up to half time when Kilkenny raised a green flag themselves.
+Cork got into their stride following an early goal by Charlie McCarthy and led by six points coming up to half time when Kilkenny scored a goal themselves.
 Kilkenny upped their performance after the interval and ran out winners on a 2–15 to 2–9 scoreline.
 The victory gave Delaney his first All-Ireland medal.

 After surrendering their provincial and All-Ireland crowns to Wexford the following year, Kilkenny began their complete dominance of the provincial championship in 1971.
 A 6–16 to 3–16 defeat of Wexford gave Delaney his second Leinster medal.
 On 5 September 1971 Kilkenny faced Tipperary in the All-Ireland final, the first to be broadcast in colour by Telefís Éireann and the only eighty-minute meeting between the two sides.
 Kilkenny's ever-dependable goalkeeper, Ollie Walsh, had a nightmare of a game in which he conceded five goals, one of which passed through his legs, while that year's Hurler of the Year, "Babs" Keating, played out the closing stages of the game in his bare feet.
 Kilkenny's Eddie Keher set a new record by scoring 2–11, however, it wasn't enough as Tipperary emerged the victors on a score line of 5–17 to 5–14.
 In spite of this defeat, Keher was later chosen on the inaugural All-Stars team.

 In 1972 Delaney won a third Leinster medal following a thrilling draw and replay victory over Wexford.
 Once again, Cork provided the opposition in the All-Ireland final on 3 September 1972, a game which is often considered to be one of the classic games of the modern era.
 Halfway through the second-half Cork were on form and stretched their lead to eight points, however, in a remarkable turnaround, Kilkenny went on to dominate the rest of the game as Cork failed to score again.
 Delaney collected his second All-Ireland medal following a remarkable 3–24 to 5–11 victory.
 He later won his first All-Star award.